 [Regulation 26A inserted: Gazette 29 May 2007 p.
 2505.]

 26B.
-Refund of fees
+Refund of licence or permit fees

 (1) If a licence or permit is surrendered, the Board is to refund to the former licensee or permit holder so much of the fee last paid for the licence or permit as the Board, on application by the former licensee or permit holder, determines as appropriate to be refunded.